WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Medial_Temporal_Lobes_Landmarks/landmarks.rst

 LANDMARK 2: THE FRONTAL-TEMPORAL JUNCTION/LIMEN INSULAE.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This key landmark will determine where you start drawing the entorhinal cortex (ERC).
+To find this landmark, look for the frontal-temporal junction
-To f (FTJ)/limen insulae.
-The slice in which there is a clear band of white matter that joins t$ FTJ/limen insulae is indicated.
-It is sometimes easier to visualize this landmark on a T1-$
+(FTJ)/limen insulae.
+The slice in which there is a clear band of white matter that joins the frontal lobe to the temporal lobe is the slice in which the
+FTJ/limen insulae is indicated.
+It is sometimes easier to visualize this landmark on a T1-weighted scan.

 .. image:: mark5.png